johnbender/twenty-questions/writing/parser.md

 synthesizing something similar from the specification.
 Though we haven't benchmarked the parser or compared it with other approaches, it does perform reasonably well even for large expressions.
-On a randomly generated input string 4755 characters long, parse time was under a second.
+On a randomly generated input string 4755 characters long, parsing is still almost instantenous.
 One important feature of most parsers is to localize and report syntax errors.
 We haven't made any attempt to do this yet.
 If a parse fails, the parser will give no indication of the reason.